IBM/worklog/API.md

 Success: The response is a 200 status code.
 The response body is a JSON object containing the office information for a given year.

 No Date Found: When there is no data for the date specified, the response is a 404 status code.
-The response body is a JSON object cantaining an error.
+The response body is a JSON object containing an error.

 Invalid Date: When the date specified is not a valid date with the required format, the response is a 400 status code.
 The response body is a JSON object containing an error message.